Differences Between Period Pain & PCOS

 The most common symptoms of PCOS pain are often found in women who have menstrual intervals (time intervals between two consecutive periods) greater than 30 days, more than four months without menstruation, or heavier or scant bleeding are at risk.

 PCOS is also characterized by an excess of androgen, a male hormone.
-Physical signs can include excess facial and body hair (hirsutism), adult and adolescent acne, and male pattern baldness, along with thinning hair and excessive hair on the hand and leg surfaces, that can also cause inflammatory disease, Heavy periods, imbalance blood sugar levels and infertility in women.
+Physical signs can include excess facial and body hair (hirsutism), adult and adolescent acne, and male pattern baldness, along with thinning hair and excessive hair (commonly on the hand and leg surfaces), inflammatory disease, heavy periods, imbalance blood sugar levels and infertility in women.

-Polycystic ovaries can be distinguished from normal ones by their abnormal size under ultrasonography or by their fluid-filled sacs surrounding the eggs.
+Sometimes but not always, polycystic ovaries can be distinguished from normal ones by their abnormal size under ultrasonography or by their fluid-filled sacs surrounding the eggs.
+Though it is important to remember you may have PCOS even without these signs.
+Your OBGYN will often diagnose you off of your symptoms, using an ultrasound or both.

 Symptoms Of Common Pain During Menstruation